Concluding an Enquiry: SA Legislation: Figures used in Closure Notice

 Where your enquiry relates to a claim or election in the return, having no immediate effect on the self assessment, you should normally seek to make the appropriate disallowance regardless of the amounts involved.

-In any hearing of an appeal against an HMRC amendment before the tribunal, you should not normally argue for a figure higher than those stated in your closure notice, although you may put before the tribunal any evidence which would support a higher figure.
+In any hearing of an appeal against an HMRC amendment before the tribunal, you should not normally argue for a figure higher than those stated in your partial or final closure notice, although you may put before the tribunal any evidence which would support a higher figure.
 The tribunal may decide to determine the appeal in a higher figure if they have evidence before them to indicate that HMRC’s amendment is inadequate.